 That night my theme was Asian Cobb.
 It sounds risky, but as a salad bar master, I could pull it off.

-It was Robb.
-“I know you slept with someone this weekend and I know who it was.”
+Him: “I know you slept with someone this weekend and I know who it was.”

 I was silent.
 I glanced at Physics guy, occupied a few meters away at the checkout line.

-Robb continued.
-“Just confirm that you did and I will leave you alone.”
+Robb: “Just confirm that you did and I will leave you alone.”

 I muttered, “Okay, yes.”

 He slapped my salad out of my hands and stormed away.
-The lettuce and vegetables exploded into the air like confetti, before succumbing to gravity and raining down.
+The lettuce and vegetables spewed into the air like confetti, before succumbing to gravity and raining down.
 The hard boiled egg hit first, bounced in slow motion, and then rolled swiftly to the periphery.
 Salad detritus covered the tile floor.
 Crispy romaine, grilled chicken, mandarin oranges.
 An Asian Cobb massacre.

 I was stunned.
 I looked up at the dinning hall staff who had been witness.
 I looked down at the salad splatter.
 I looked up at the physics TA who had been witness.
 I looked down at the salad splatter.
 Tears welled up—a hot mixture of guilt towards my exboyfriend, embarrassment towards the dining hall crowd, and sorrow towards the salad.

 I remained frozen.
 Should I chase after Robb?
 Should I eat with the Physics TA?
 Should I make a new salad?
 A dining hall employee started to clean the mess.